 k6 performance insight checks

 To evaluate the individual requests and their times, select the HTTP tab in the same performance insight page.
 You can review all the requests made, the time they took to execute, and how the execution compares with other requests.
 For example, one request falls into the 95th percentile, while another one was in the 99th.
 The dashboard shows the maximum amount of time it took to execute the longest request with a standard deviation figure for reference purposes.
-The page provides you almost any kind of data point that you and your team can use to identify bottlenecks.
+The page provides you almost any kind of data point that you and your team might use to identify bottlenecks.

 k6 performance insight http requests